austinmama/customer-portal/customerportal-faq.md

 Only {{site.data.keyword.BluSoftlayer_notm}} infrastructure master users can link SoftLayer and {{site.data.keyword.Bluemix_notm}} accounts.
 A master user's email must also be associated to the primary owner of the {{site.data.keyword.Bluemix_notm}} account being linked.

-## What will I use to log in to each console?
-{: #bicp_logineachport}
-{: faq}

-Your account billing is linked and you can easily move between your SoftLayer and {{site.data.keyword.Bluemix_notm}} accounts, but your account identities remain separate.

-* If your account doesn't use IBMid for authentication, continue to use your SoftLayer ID for SoftLayer products and services, and use your IBMid for {{site.data.keyword.Bluemix_notm}} products and services.

-* If your account uses IBMid for authentication, you use your IBMid to access both your SoftLayer and your {{site.data.keyword.Bluemix_notm}} accounts.

 ## Why do I get an error when I try to log in with my SoftLayer user name?
 {: #bicp_SLloginerror}
 {: faq}

 After you switch to an IBMid, if you log in to the customer portal with your {{site.data.keyword.BluSoftlayer_notm}} infrastructure user name, the "Invalid login credentials provided" error is displayed.
 After you switch to an IBMid, you can no longer log in to the customer portal with your {{site.data.keyword.BluSoftlayer_notm}} infrastructure user name.
 You must click **Login with IBMid** in the Account Login dialog.

-## Why do I get an error when I try to log in with my IBMid?
-{: #bicp_IBMidloginerror}
-{: faq}

-When you log in with your IBMid, the "We didn't recognize this IBMid or email" error is displayed.
-Make sure that you enter a fully qualified email address.
-Also, make sure that you aren't using your {{site.data.keyword.BluSoftlayer_notm}} infrastructure user name.

 ## Can {{site.data.keyword.BluSoftlayer_notm}} infrastructure team members access my linked account?
 {: #bicp_linkgiveteamaccess}